WDCH-FM

 WDCH-FM (99.1 MHz) – branded Bloomberg 99.1 – is a commercial business news radio station licensed to Bowie, Maryland, and serving the Baltimore-Washington metropolitan area.
 Owned by Audacy, Inc., the station is operated by Bloomberg L.P. as the market network affiliate for Bloomberg Radio.
-WDCH-FM often airs D.C.
-United soccer and Washington Wizards NBA basketball games whenever sports radio sister station WJFK-FM (106.7 "The Fan") is carrying a different game.
+WDCH-FM sometimes airs D.C.
+United soccer and Washington Wizards basketball games whenever sports radio sister station WJFK-FM (106.7 "The Fan") is carrying a different game.

-The studios and offices are near the Washington Navy Yard along the Anacostia River in Southeast Washington, while the station transmitter is in Hanover, Maryland.
-WDCH is one of the few stations that directly targets both the Washington and Baltimore radio markets.
-This is because its transmitter is located halfway between the two cities, providing a strong city-grade signal to both.
+The studios and offices are near the Washington Navy Yard along the Anacostia River in Southeast Washington, while the station transmitter is in Odenton, Maryland.
+WDCH is one of the few stations that targets both Baltimore and Washington DC, since its transmitter is located halfway between the two cities, providing a strong city-grade signal to both.
 WDCH-FM programming is also heard on the HD-2 digital subchannel on 105.7 WJZ-FM.